About Vesna

 Other than history, architecture and sapphic ladies, she’s passionate about helping new writers get a grip over this writing life thing and promoting speculative fiction while out and about.

-For tips and tricks on writing and inside info, check out her blog, Skirts’n’Wolves.
+For an archive of tips and tricks on writing and inside info, check out her newsletter, Skirts’n’Wolves and the writing articles archive on this very site.
 To get in touch, find Vesna on Twitter and Facebook or come meet the resident furry (and clawy) writer’s assistants over at her Instagram.

 Fiction